Schmavery/facebook-chat-api/README.md

 __Arguments__

 * `message` - A string (for backward compatibility) or a message object as described below.
-* `thread_id` - A string or number representing a thread.
-It happens to be someone's userId in the case of a one to one conversation.
+* `thread_id` - A string, number, or array representing a thread.
+It happens to be someone's userId in the case of a one to one conversation or an array of userIds when starting a new group chat.
-* `callback(err, obj)` - A callback called when sending the message is done (either with an error or with an confirmation object). `obj` contains only the thread_id where the message was sent.
+* `callback(err, threadID)` - A callback called when sending the message is done (either with an error or with an confirmation object). `threadID` contains only the thread_id where the message was sent.

 *Message Object*: Various types of message can be sent:
 * Regular - Set a field `body` to the desired message.